 - Background Apps: Close power-hungry apps on your phone.

-- Overheating: If your phone or charger feels unusually hot, they might temporarily slow or stop charging as a safety measure.
-Let them cool down.
+- Overheating: If the phone or charger is unusually hot, they may temporarily slow or stop charging as a safety measure.
+Allow them to cool.

 - Overheating: